AlaiY95/Alai.Github.io/README.md

-# Portflio by Alai Yosief
+# Portfolio by Alai Yosief

 This portfolio is a compilation of notebooks which I created for data analysis using a variety of statistical methods using the Python programming language.
 A separate category is for separate projects.
 Kaggle was used as the soure of the data sets and ideas.